 - Representation of leading manufacturers of consumer electronic products against distributors in multimillion-dollar dollar fraud and misappropriation of trade secrets claims involving employee bribery and unauthorized product bundling and labeling

 Mr. Shore has also been an active member of numerous not-for-profit community organizations.
-He currently serves as vice-chair of the City of San Jose’s $159 million Public Safety Bond Oversight Committee; board member of the Bay Area After School All-Stars; an advisory board member for Crime Victims United of California; founding president of the Walden West Foundation; and former board member of the San Jose Police Activities League.
+He currently serves as vice-chair of the City of San Jose’s $159 million Public Safety Bond Oversight Committee.
+He is the founding president of the Walden West Foundation, and is a former board member of the Bay Area After School All-Stars, a former advisory board member for Crime Victims United of California, and a former board member of the San Jose Police Activities League.
 He is the former chair of the City of San Jose Historical Landmarks Commission, where he was involved in land use policy issues including being a key voice in the successful effort to redevelop historical buildings such as the Montgomery Hotel and the Jose Theater.

 - Commentary, "Drugs, Guns, and Fake Kicks: Inside the Counterfeit Economy," Complex, 2016